netzmacht/contao-leaflet-libraries/assets/leaflet-markercluster/README.md

 ## Events
 If you register for click, mouseover, etc events just related to Markers in the cluster.
-To recieve events for clusters listen to 'cluster' + 'eventIWant', ex: 'clusterclick', 'clustermouseover'.
+To receive events for clusters listen to 'cluster' + 'eventIWant', ex: 'clusterclick', 'clustermouseover'.

 Set your callback up as follows to handle both cases: